ihex

 func (w *Writer) Close() error

-Close flushes data buffers of w and writes an EOF record to the underlying writer.
-It may return non-nil if any of the writes fail.
-After Close is called, further calls to Close will return nil, and calls to other methods of w will return ErrClosed as an error.
+Close flushes the data buffer and writes an EOF record to the underlying writer.
+After Close is called, further calls to Close will return nil, and calls to other methods of w will return ErrClosed as error.

 func (*Writer) Seek